espressomd/espresso/doc/sphinx/io.rst

 physical units for time, mass, length and electrical charge.

-If a file at the given filepath exists and has a valid H5MD structure, it will be backed up to a file with suffix ".bak".
-This backup file will be deleted when the new file is closed at the end of the simulation with :meth:`~espressomd.io.writer.h5md.H5md.close()`.
-For this reason, checkpointing of ``H5md`` is disabled, since reloading from a checkpoint would automatically back up the existing trajectory file and later delete it.
+If a file at the given filepath exists and has a valid H5MD structure, it will be backed up to a file with suffix ".bak" and loaded into a new file.
+Therefore H5MD can be used together with checkpointing.
-The backed up file is not be erased if the simulation terminates unexpectedly.
+The backup file will be deleted when the new file is closed at the end of the simulation with :meth:`~espressomd.io.writer.h5md.H5md.close()`.
+The backup file is not be erased if the simulation terminates unexpectedly.

 To write data to the HDF5 file, simply call the method :meth:`~espressomd.io.writer.h5md.H5md.write` without any arguments.